phorton1/Arduino-theClock3/docs/assemble.md

 - **Wipe off** any stray epoxy and **re-center** the rings **as close as you can**!!

-## F. Glue Magnets for the Magnetic Spring
+## F. Glue Magnets to Magnetic Spring

 We are going to glue one of the *small* **3x2x2mm** magnets to the shaft of the pendulum and the remaining two into the *3D printed* **magnetic spring holder**.